bu-ist/coding-standards/css-and-sass/README.md

 # IMPORTANT

-This is a working draft of the coding standards. **DO NOT USE IT YET.**
+This is a working draft of the coding standards updates. **DO NOT USE IT YET.**

 # Coding in the spirit of our standards